yijun-jo/R_examples/README.md

 Package "tidyverse" is almost always used.
 Task unique packages will be listed in the keywords.

 ## 1. 2023_NTA_boxplot
-This is a small visualization task utilizing data from real lab experiments.
+This is a small visualization task utilizing data from real lab experiments.<br>
-\nKeyword: html, boxplot, barplot, hrbrthemes, viridis.
+Keyword: html, boxplot, barplot, hrbrthemes, viridis.

 ## 2.2023_dengue_interactive_map
-A interactive map using the geospatial package to plot GISAID data on Dengue virus.
+A interactive map using the geospatial package to plot GISAID data on Dengue virus.<br>
-\nKeyword: html, Rmd, GISAID, Dengue, barplot, facet_wrap, rgdal, sf, htmlwidgets, leaflet, RcolorBrewer
+Keyword: html, Rmd, GISAID, Dengue, barplot, facet_wrap, rgdal, sf, htmlwidgets, leaflet, RcolorBrewer